teresabowe/sandbox/README.md

  ![Responsive Mockup](/media/strategy_opportunities.png)

-We need to decide which of the opportunities are going to be implemented for this release.
-So by mapping them, it gives us a clear idea of what's important.
+Once these were mapped it was decided that the opportunity to create and host instructional video(s) would be excluded for the initial release.

-Comment on scope and features.
+Comment on Scope here.

 ## Features